xrALYugomMKplxcx/xrALYugomMKplxcx/README.md

 ## Hi there 👋

 <h1 align="left">Your donation</h1>
-Make sure to copy the wallet addresses exactly when making your donation, as we cannot recover funds sent to the wrong wallet.
+<p align="left">Make sure to copy the wallet addresses exactly when making your donation, as we cannot recover funds sent to the wrong wallet.
 - BTC - Bitcoin
 //
 - DOGE - Dogecoin